Campaign History, Legends and Mythology

 The Tale of Ptah, Sol, Gaea, Lamashtu and the Void

 “Once, when the Universe was new, Ptah looked out and decided to start filling it with living beings.
 To do that, he set out to create two beings, one male and one female.
 What Ptah did not expect is that each creation actually produced two beings, twins.
 The male progeny were Sol, who would inhabit the Sun, and the entity known as the Void.
-The female progeny were Gaea, the Earth Mother, and Lamashtu.
-Mother of Monsters.
+The female offspring were Gaea, the Earth Mother, and Lamashtu, Mother of Monsters.
 Whereas the prior manifested the Earth's potential to provide for all of its children in abundance, the latter embodied the wild nature of living things, survival of the fittest, and thus an evil outlook on life.

 “Recognizing the danger that his two unintended offspring represented, Ptah made a difficult decision.
 He created a star for Sol, so that this deity could be a shining beacon of virtue in the Universe, and also made a planet for Gaea to inhabit.
 Through the interaction of the two deities, the Earth came to be populated with all manner of plants, animals and other living things.
 Even so, the situation was not an idyllic one.
 While the Void absconded to the farthest, darkest reaches of Space, Lamashtu was jealous of her sister and thus took up residence on Earth.
 There she began to spawn offspring of her own, including many of the monsters that now exist, corrupted versions of the ones that Gaea and Sol created.